Remember, it is your purchases here (both small & large) that keeps these word class information articles free.

 By Carl Strohmeyer

-Disease prevention is probably one of the most important aspects (although a generalized statement) of keeping a healthy aquarium.
+Disease prevention is probably one of the most important aspects of keeping a healthy aquarium, although a generalized statement.

-These diseases are often the result of poor water quality management (Ammonia Poisoning, High DOC, Constant Stressors, Low Calcium and other electrolyte levels) which can be outright prevented.
+These diseases are often the result of poor water quality management which can be outright prevented.

 In fact, my largest client (the Bahooka Restaurant) was gained because an employee of the restaurant had an Arowana that was sick and none of the medications being advised to her by others were working.

-More recently I have spent 1000s of hours in researching many of the results from my (and others') tests in order to provide a better explanation of these results.
-I do this to separate real fish keeping facts from anecdotal observations.
+More recently I have spent 1000s of hours in researching many of the results from my and others tests in order to provide a better explanation of these results.
+I do this to separate real fish keeping facts from anecdotal observations that have become increasingly too common with the poor Internet search engine results provided by Google (I suggest DuckDuckGo Search).

 Sadly many that were put to rest many years back such as the Raw Shrimp Cycling method have been resurrected on the Internet by irresponsible websites, blogs, forums, and Yahoo Answers.